 Are honeycombs harmful to my home?

-What are the steps for removing an infestation?
+What are the steps for relocating Honey Bees?

-- Using right equipment and years of experience, the bee removal expert brings the best equipment and products to the job.
+- Using right equipment and years of experience, the bee removal expert brings the best equipment and skillsets to the job.

 - Depending on the extent of the infestation, our bee removal experts will determine which strategy is best for removing the bees alive while protecting them as much as possible.